 The color yellow inspires people to keep moving.
 When combined with the color red, it is a popular choice for fast food restaurants to stimulate the appetite but to get their patrons to quickly move on.
 Due to its associations with movement, the color is also widely used by brands wanting to reflect the speed at which their products operate.
-Fast companies using the color yellow for branding: Sprint, McDonalds, Ferrari.
+Fast companies using yellow branding: Sprint, McDonald’s, Ferrari.

-The Color Yellow Used in Branding Fun and Happy
+Yellow Branding Used to Convey Fun and Happy

 Bright yellows are beneficial for promoting fun and playful products which make them a great fit for lifestyle and entertainment brands.
 Yellow’s eye-catching nature captures people’s attention amongst a crowd of other distractions, making it ideal for retail establishments.
-Companies branding with yellow logos: Best Buy, IKEA, Spike.
+Companies using yellow branding for fun and happy: Best Buy, IKEA, Spike.

 Stimulating the logical side of the brain, yellow promotes mental clarity and facilitates the decision-making process.
 Promoting wisdom and educational competence, the color yellow is well-suited for academic-related products and informational companies.
-Companies using the color yellow for branding: Post-it, Yellow Pages, Bic.
+Companies using yellow branding to communicate logic: Post-it, Yellow Pages, Bic.

 Opposite of the Color Yellow